piotr-yuxuan/polygam/README.md

 ![polygyny](http://i.huffpost.com/gen/2955428/images/o-POLYGAMY-facebook.jpg)

-This description is actually rather accurate but it would be easier to explain it with trees, colours and arrow.
+This above description is actually rather accurate but it would be easier to explain it with trees, colours and arrow.

 You are given two trees (aka directed acyclic graphs), A and B. Each vertex of one tree has a set of available vertices of the other tree according to its